DA-kar/DA-kar/README.md

 ## Hi there 👋

+I feel like you on this page...

+                                                                lost

+I'm new here and I want to know what is going on here

 <!--
 **DA-kar/DA-kar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.